 If you are having problems with depression you may need a supplement in the form of fish or krill oil.
-(Dr. Servan-Schreiber warns, however, that cod liver oil is not a good source of omega 3).
+(Dr. Servan-Schreiber notes, however, that cod liver oil is not a good source of omega 3).
 He states that we should consume 2-3 g per day of a mixture of 2 omega 3 fatty acids: EPA and DHA.
 He, along with other researchers recommends taking a supplement containing vitamin E, vitamin C and selenium to reduce the oxidation of omega 3 once in the body.

 Another natural antidepressant